RadmehrT/StudentVUE-3D-party-API/README.md

-Currently there is no documentation as this is very beta.
-However you can check the StudentVUE_WebScraper.py folder to find all of the code. test.py is the an example of all the code without the required parameters.
+No documentation for project as of now

+check StudentVue file for comments and code